NREL/HPC/docs/Documentation/Applications/gaussian.md

 ## Configuration and Default Settings

 NREL currently has Gaussian16 Revision C.01 installed, and the user manual can be found at the [Gaussian website](https://gaussian.com/man).
-Gaussian 16 C.01 also has an GPU version, and for instructions on how to run Gaussian 16 on GPU nodes, see [GitHub](https://github.nrel.gov/hlong/Gaussian_GPU).
+Gaussian currently doesn't have support for H100 GPUs.

 Previous Gaussian 09 users sometimes may feel Gaussian 16 runs slower than Gaussian 09.
 That's because Gaussian G16 has changed the default accuracy into `Int=Acc2E=12 Grid=Ultrafine`, which means that individual SCF iterations will take longer with G16 than with G09.

-## Batch Submission with Use of In-Memory Filesystem (Preferred Method)

-Gaussian jobs typically write large amounts of information to temporary scratch files.
-When many Gaussian jobs are running, this can put a large traffic load on the Lustre parallel filesystem.
-To reduce this load, we recommend putting the first 5 GB or so of scratch files into a local (on-node) in-memory filesystem called `/dev/shm`.

-This scratch space is set automatically by the example script below.
-The Gaussian input file needs the following two directives to tell the program to put read-write files first in `/dev/shm` (up to 5GB below), and to put data that exceeds 5GB into files in a directory on the `/scratch` file system.
-An example script for batch submission is given below:

 ### Sample Job Scripts